ACOA on TV:

 Though no ACOA has every characteristic listed they usually will present some aspect of each one and will also present on a spectrum from mild to serious.
 The good news for Fiona is that she’s strong, resilient and caring, and confused.
 Her situation is workable, just like everyone else’s.

 Heather Coleman, LCSW is a Buddhist Psychotherapist working private practice in New York City.
 She specializes in addictions, relationships, and trauma.
-A new ACOA therapy group is starting and will focus on working with emotions and communication skills; contact Heather at 347-708-6177 or email at email@example.com to join this group starting in the Fall 2016.
-Sessions are $85/group.
+The NYC ACOA therapy group she leads focus on working with emotions and communication skills; contact Heather at 347-708-6177 or email at firstname.lastname@example.org to inquire about availability and costs.

 Schedule a session with Heather here or call 347-708-6177 to set up your first appointment.